0:00 / 0:00

 Headshot of the Doctor

-Calcium and vitamin D intake are crucial for bone strength.
-Research shows that adequate calcium, 1000 to 1200 milligrams daily, and vitamin D, 600-800 I.U. daily) help maintain bone density and reduce fracture risk.
+Calcium and Vitamin D intake are crucial for bone strength.
+Research shows that adequate Calcium 1000 to 1200 mg/ daily, and Vitamin D 600-800 I.U. daily help maintain bone density and reduce fracture risk.
 Dairy products, leafy greens, and fortified foods provide calcium, while sunlight and supplements help with vitamin D absorption.

 Weight bearing and resistance exercises strengthen bones and prevent loss of density.
 Activities like walking, jogging, resistance training, and yoga stimulate bone growth and improve balance, reducing fall risks.
 Studies suggest that regular exercise can slow bone loss and decrease the risk of osteoporosis.